2017 UPAC National Convention information

 Be sure to carry the proper documents for your aircraft (CofA, CofR, insurance, pilot permit/ license, medical, etc).
 Make sure the data plate matches the documents and that your placards are in place.

-Look for the UPAC Convention signs; we should have them on the roads before the convention hopefully by Wednesday August 17th.
+When you get off the 401, look for the UPAC Convention signs; we should have them on the roads before the convention – hopefully by Wednesday August 16th.
 In case you arrive before the signs go up, the directions are:

 from the EAST…